- Clinical science

 - However, if a patient displays symptoms of hypothyroidism and antibodies are detected via the assay, it is highly likely that these are blocking antibodies.

 - Thyrotropin-binding inhibitory immunoglobulin assay (TBII assay)

 - Associated conditions

-> - Occurs in severe illness or under severe physical stress (especially in intensive care patients)
+- Occurs in severe illness or severe physical stress (most common in intensive care patients)

-> Thyroid hormone resistance
+Thyroid hormone resistance

 - Definition: insufficient end-organ sensitivity to thyroid hormones

 - Etiology: deficits in thyroid hormone metabolism, transport, or receptor interaction as a result of genetic mutations